WebAssembly/design/FAQ.md

  * Fast decoding: The binary format should be fast to decompress and decode for fast startup of programs.
  * Fast compiling: The IR should be fast to compile (and suitable for either AOT- or JIT-compilation) for fast startup of programs.
+ * Minimal [nondeterminsim](Nondeterminsism.md): The behavior of programs should be as predictable and deterministic as possible (and should be the same on every architecture, a stronger form of the portability requirement stated above).

 LLVM IR was designed for use primarily as an offline compiler.
 It is meant to make compiler optimizations easy to implement, and to represent the constructs and semantics required by C, C++, and other languages